captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 (Helpfully.)
-She might not have many actual friends she's a little strange-looldng
+She might not have many actual friends she's a little strange-looking
 (her teeth, and...)
+nnr,Qn
+ 75
 but uh, classmates and
-you know, ldds she knows from places.
+you know, kids she knows from places.
 ---
 ## ROBYN:
 Okay